 Can Azure AD B2B users be added as members instead of guests?

 Typically, an Azure AD B2B user and guest user are synonymous.
 Therefore, an Azure AD B2B collaboration user is added as a user with UserType = Guest by default.
 However, in some cases, the partner organization is a member of a larger organization to which the host organization also belongs.
 If so, the host organization might want to treat users in the partner organization as members instead of guests.
 Use the Azure AD B2B Invitation Manager APIs to add or invite a user from the partner organization to the host organization as a member.

 It's possible to convert UserType from Member to Guest and vice-versa by using PowerShell.
 However, the UserType property represents the user's relationship to the organization.
 Therefore, you should change this property only if the relationship of the user to the organization changes.
 If the relationship of the user changes, should the user principal name (UPN) change?
 Should the user continue to have access to the same resources?
 Should a mailbox be assigned?
 We don't recommend changing the UserType by using PowerShell as an atomic activity.
 Also, in case this property becomes immutable by using PowerShell, we don't recommend taking a dependency on this value.

 There may be cases where you want to give your guest users higher privileges.
 You can add a guest user to any role and even remove the default guest user restrictions in the directory to give a user the same privileges as members.

-It is possible to turn off the default guest user limitations so that a guest user in the company directory is given the same permissions as a member user.
+It's possible to turn off the default limitations so that a guest user in the company directory has the same permissions as a member user.

 Can I make guest users visible in the Exchange Global Address List?

 Yes.
-By default, guest objects are not visible in your organization's global address list, but you can use Azure Active Directory PowerShell to make them visible.
+By default, guest objects aren't visible in your organization's global address list, but you can use Azure Active Directory PowerShell to make them visible.
 For details, see Can I make guest objects visible in the global address list? in Guest access in Office 365 Groups.